cofin/litestar-sqlstack/MIGRATION_PLAN.md

-from sqlstack import schemas as s from sqlstack.server.deps import provide_role_service from sqlstack.services import RoleService from sqlstack.services._base import OffsetPagination
+from sqlstack import schemas as s from sqlstack.server.deps import provide_role_service from sqlstack.services import RoleService, OffsetPagination

 if TYPE_CHECKING:
     from sqlspec.extensions.litestar.providers import FilterTypes